MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Microsoft.Graph.DeviceManagement.Enrolment.md

 roleDefinition.Id will be auto expanded.

 ### [Remove-MgRoleManagementEntitlementManagement](Remove-MgRoleManagementEntitlementManagement.md)
-Container for all entitlement management resources in Azure AD identity governance.
+Container for roles and assignments for entitlement management resources.

 ### [Remove-MgRoleManagementEntitlementManagementResourceNamespace](Remove-MgRoleManagementEntitlementManagementResourceNamespace.md)
 Delete navigation property resourceNamespaces for roleManagement

 ### [Remove-MgRoleManagementEntitlementManagementResourceNamespaceResourceAction](Remove-MgRoleManagementEntitlementManagementResourceNamespaceResourceAction.md)
-Delete navigation property resourceActions for roleManagement
+Operations that an authorized principal are allowed to perform.

 ### [Remove-MgRoleManagementEntitlementManagementResourceNamespaceResourceActionResourceScope](Remove-MgRoleManagementEntitlementManagementResourceNamespaceResourceActionResourceScope.md)
 Delete navigation property resourceScope for roleManagement